 So how do you keep your team secure while adapting to the changing times?
 Here are 3 tips for a secure hybrid work environment.

 The hybrid work model brings access and control questions.
 At any point, you could simultaneously have employees working from your office, their home, or any remote spot with an internet connection.
 They are not constrained by a location, which is great for morale but complicates IT access.
 From an administrative perspective, it’s key to use a combination of training and access controls.

 The first line of defense involves strengthening password requirements and mandating credential changes frequently.
 We recommend requiring passwords to be changed every 60 days.
 We also recommend requiring the use of a password management tool and implementing multifactor authentication to access every application, all corporate data and every communication system.
 These measures make it harder for hackers to leverage stolen credentials, which often result in phishing schemes or ransomware problems.

 Access controls should also be given based on roles.
 Do not give “all-access” by default, but instead review job roles and assign based on necessary access.
-Should the marketing manager have access to the company’s financial records?
+Should the digital marketing agency or marketing manager have access to the company’s financial records?
 Does the administrative team need to review proprietary development information?
 Matching access to roles reduces exposure points, especially for remote workers that might go outside of approved methods to pull corporate content.

 Stop Shadow IT